The Insufficient Kitchen

 If your zucchini are organic, you don’t need to peel them.
 The choice is yours.
 Otherwise, you should.
 I did for this recipe.

 In a small bowl or dish, mix two teaspoons Chaat Masala and two teaspoons salt per zucchini.
-Mix with a fork.

-Replenish the spices if needed; any leftover spice mixture (I had barely a teaspoon) may be tipped into a small ziploc style bag and used within a month on other vegetables or chicken, pork, or tofu dishes.
+Any leftover spice mixture (I had barely a teaspoon) may be tipped into a small ziploc style bag and used within a month on other vegetables or chicken, pork, or tofu dishes.

-John and I ate–devoured, really–three zucchini, and we are not big eaters.
-Zucchini are light, as vegetables go, and you should consider your eaters, what else is being served, and how hungry people are.
-These cook quickly.
-You can always make more.
-Note this method lends itself to other vegetables.
+Cooking with Chaat masala lends itself to other vegetables.
 I had one red pepper that needed using up and prepared it this way after cooking the zucchini.
-Consider summer squash like crookneck and pattypan when they come into season.
-Firm tomatoes like Roma, Early girl, and green tomatoes would work as well.
+Summer squash like crookneck and pattypan are delicious prepared this way, as are firm tomatoes like Roma, Early girl, and green varieties.
 I am not fond of eggplant, but it would be ideal here.

 The Insufficient Kitchen © 2015